multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 }
 ```

-- `ReturnsNewManagedAddress`
+### `ReturnsNewManagedAddress`

-    - used in the smart contract environment, returns the newly deployed address after a deploy and converts it to `ManagedAddress`.
+Returns: the newly deployed address after a deploy, as `Bech32Address`.

+Used in the smart contract environments.

 ```rust title=contract.rs
 #[endpoint]